Piercing of a solitonic boson star by a black hole: Framework

 To construct initial data of BH-SBS spacetime, we transform radial coordinates of SBS into isotropic coordinates $R$ and superpose this solution with a boosted Schwarzschild BH, the details of which are demonstrated in Ref.~\cite{Cardoso:2022vpj}.

 To evolve this system, we employ the Baumgarte-Shapiro-Shibata-Nakamura formulation of Einstein's equations~\cite{Nakamura87,Shibata:1995we,Baumgarte:1998te} for our numerical simulations and rely on the infrastructure of the Einstein Toolkit~\cite{Loffler:2011ay,Zilhao:2013hia,EinsteinToolkit:2022_11} for the numerical evolutions.
 Mesh refinement capabilities are facilitated by Carpet~\cite{Schnetter:2003rb}, apparent horizons are located and tracked using AHFinderDirect~\cite{Thornburg:1995cp,Thornburg:2003sf}, and BH mass is extracted using QuasiLocalMeasures~\cite{Dreyer:2002mx}.
 The spacetime metric and scalar field variables are evolved in time using the LeanBSSNMoL and ScalarEvolve codes~\cite{Canuda_zenodo_3565474,Cunha:2017wao}.
 We employ the method of lines, coupled with the fourth-order Runge-Kutta technique, to advance our equations over time.
 In the integration process, we use outgoing (radiative) boundary conditions alongside the common $1+\mathrm{log}$ and Gamma-driver gauge conditions \cite{Alcubierre08a}.
+For all simulations we use a square numerical domain with $x^i_\mathrm{min}=-430$, $x^i_\mathrm{max}=430$.
+We tested also with larger domain sizes and it did not change the final results.
 We consistently employ a minimum of $40$ points to cover the BH, thereby guaranteeing sufficient grid points to achieve satisfactory resolution and use the same grid structure as in Ref.~\cite{Cardoso:2022vpj}.
+We have run simulation \texttt{IVA} until $t \sim 1500$ and simulation \texttt{IVB} until $t \sim 800$.
 The data analysis for this project was performed utilizing the Python package ``kuibit''~\cite{kuibit}.